iScOp-uniovi/Paper_ASOC_Gil-Gala_2026/data/README.md

 To reproduce the experimental setup:

-1. Use the instances in `SchneiderInstancesTraining.zip` during the training or policy-evolution phase.
+1. Use `SchneiderInstancesTraining.zip` as the original source for the training instances.
-2. Use the instances in `SchneiderInstancesTest.zip` for the final test evaluation.
+2. Use `SchneiderInstancesTest.zip` as the original source for the test instances.
+3. Use `SchneiderInstancesTraining_FAIR.zip` and `SchneiderInstancesTest_FAIR.zip` when open-format CSV versions, checksums or data-structure documentation are required.
-3. Preserve the original filenames, since they encode the instance family and size.
+4. Preserve the original filenames, since they encode the instance family and size.
-4. Report results separately for training and test sets.
+5. Report results separately for training and test sets.

 ---

+## 🔐 Integrity Verification

+Each FAIR-enhanced archive includes a `CHECKSUMS.txt` file with SHA-256 checksums for all files contained in the archive.

+This allows users to verify file integrity and detect accidental modifications or corruption.

+---

 ## 📜 License

-Unless stated otherwise in the repository, the data and documentation in this folder are distributed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+Unless stated otherwise in the repository, the data, CSV exports and documentation in this folder are distributed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

 If these datasets are reused, please cite the associated manuscript once the final bibliographic information is available.